tabreturn/tabreturn.github.io/_posts/2019-01-15-processing.py_in_ten_lessons--05-_art_of_the_state.md

 ***Covered in this lesson:***
 <a href="#lists"><em>lists</em></a> /
 <a href="#dictionaries"><em>dictionaries</em></a> /
-<a href="#external-data"><em>external data</em></a> /
+<a href="#external-data"><em>external data</em></a>
-<a href="#pixels"><em>pixels</em></a>

 ---
 &nbsp;
 This tutorial introduces Python *lists* and *dictionaries*.
-These datatypes will unlock powerful ways to manage and manipulate collections of elements, as opposed to individual values.
-Following a review of the basics, you'll look at visualising data, reading in values from external files, and generating your very own 'Photoshop' filters.
+These datatypes will unlock powerful ways to manage and manipulate collections of elements as opposed to individual values.
+Following a review of the basics, you'll look at employing these techniques to visualise data, and reading in values from external files.

 ## Lists